Nigeria captain John Obi Mikel retires from international football | Goal.com

 Nigeria captain John Obi Mikel has announced his retirement from international football.

-Mikel played two games in Egypt during the the group stage against Burundi and Madagascar and
+Mikel battled injuries in Egypt and was limited to two games during the group stage, against Burundi and Madagascar.

-The former Chelsea player has been a key part of the Super Eagles since he made his debut appearance against Libya in August 2005.
+The former Chelsea player has been a key member of the Super Eagles since he made his debut appearance against Libya in August 2005.

-During his stint in the national team, Mikel played in two Fifa World Cup tournaments and four Africa Cup of Nations competitions where he won the title in 2013 and a bronze medal in 2019.
+During his stint in the national team, Mikel played in two Fifa World Cup tournaments and four Africa Cup of Nations, where he won the title in 2013 and a bronze medal in 2019.

-13 years ago, the 32-year-old played his first competitive match for the Super Eagles in Egypt against Zimbabwe and he has decided to to call it quit in the same country as hands over the baton to Gernot Rohr's "youth" team.

 "Egypt is a country where I’ve started and have finished my national career," Mikel wrote on Instagram.